What is emotional abuse and how to identify it

 What is emotional abuse?

 Emotional abuse is the ongoing emotional mistreatment of a person by another.
-It is sometimes known as psychological abuse, and can have a severe impact upon a person’s life.
+It is sometimes known as psychological abuse, and can have a severe impact on a person’s life.
 It can involve deliberately trying to scare, intimidate, frighten or humiliate an individual.
 Emotional abuse allows the perpetrator to gain power and control over someone through their language, behaviours and gestures, which over time erode the person’s sense of self-respect, confidence and self-belief.

 Emotional abuse can sometimes be hard to identify due to the fact there are no visible physical signs.
 For those experiencing emotional abuse, the torment can in some cases continue indefinitely.
 Within relationships, it is usual to have elements of conflict, argue or to criticise each other at points so, what are the patterns and features emotional abuse?

 The features and patterns of emotional abuse will of course vary depending on the individual experiencing them.
 Listed below are some of the features of emotionally abusive relationships.
 This list is by no means extensive and is used to give an idea of what an emotional relationship can look like.

 Aggressive behaviours - name-calling belittling, blaming, accusing, shouting or insulting, threatening, or highly critical behaviour.